 Be sure to follow my instructions to soak the beans and then boil them before making a start to minimize the risk of this happening.
 If you do have beans that tend to stay hard and you want to rescue them try adding ¼ teaspoon of baking soda to the water when boiling the beans.

 This recipe needs some adapting to work well in an Instant Pot.
-I am working on it though so watch out for a new Instant Pot version soon!
+I am working on it, though, so watch out for a new Instant Pot version soon!

 Recipe